getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

-In this tutorial you will be expanding on the previous WordPress tutorials by focusing on how to set up a redundant, load-balanced web application cluster running WordPress, NGINX, PHP-FPM, Redis and MySQL.
-You will decompose a standard application into discrete microservices, keeping in mind the future goals of scalability and redundancy in mind.
+In this tutorial you will be expanding on the previous WordPress tutorials by focusing on how to set up a redundant, load-balanced web application cluster running WordPress, NGINX, PHP-FPM, Redis, and MySQL.
+You will decompose a standard application into discrete microservices, keeping in mind the future goals of scalability and redundancy.

 Before you begin, read
 [Running WordPress, Apache and MySQL in Docker](../wordpress-apache-mysql) and